Dr L.M. De Vos (Laura)

 6500 HD NIJMEGEN

-Dr. Laura De Vos teaches Indigenous Studies and American Studies courses in the Department of Modern Languages and Cultures.
+Dr. Laura De Vos teaches courses and advises research projects in Indigenous Studies and American Studies in the Department of Modern Languages and Cultures.

 Their research, supported by RICH, focuses on North American Indigenous social movements and international solidarity with these movements.